ibm-cloud-docs/vpc/eos-os-considerations.md

 Windows Server 2016 EOS date is 12 January 2027.
 Support for this software discontinues on 12 January 2027.
 Windows Server 2016 reaches its End of Marketing (EOM) on 12 February 2026.
 After 12 February 2026 you can't download the software.
 For more information, see [Overview of Windows Server upgrades](https://learn.microsoft.com/en-us/windows-server/get-started/upgrade-overview){: external}.

 No extra licensing costs are incurred to move to a newer software version when you use an {{site.data.keyword.cloud_notm}} License-Included option. {{site.data.keyword.cloud_notm}} is governed by the Service Provider License Agreement (SPLA) with Microsoft.
 For more information, see [License Mobility Deployment Process](/docs/microsoft?topic=microsoft-microsoft-license-mobility-process).

+### Ubuntu 22.04
+{: #ubuntu-2204-eos}

+Ubuntu 22.04  EOS date is 31 May 2027.
+Support for this software discontinues on 31 May 2027.
+Ubuntu 22.04 reaches its End of Marketing (EOM) on 6 June 2026 and can't be downloaded.

+Existing Ubuntu customers can upgrade to the most recent version.
+For more information, see [Ubuntu Documentation](https://ubuntu.com/about/release-cycle){: external}.

+### CentOS Stream 9
+{: #centos-stream-9-eos}

+CentOS Stream 9 EOS date is 31 May 2027.
+Support for this software discontinues on 31 May 2027.
+CentOS Stream 9 reaches its End of Marketing (EOM) on 6 June 2026 and can't be downloaded.

+Existing CentOS Stream customers can upgrade to the most recent version.
+For more information, see [CentOS Documentation]( https://docs.centos.org/centos-stream-docs/){: external}.

 ## Troubleshooting
 {: #troubleshooting-upgrading-your-os-vpc}